-Printer ink for the 34 (includes potential 8 new MCSAP Compliance Officers).
-Officers use on average 12 cartridges/year for portable printers at an average cost of \$21/cartridge.
+Printer ink for the 31 officers use on average 12 cartridges/year for portable printers at an average cost of \$47.46/cartridge.

 Miscellaneous Office Supplies include other essential office supplies for MCSAP Field and Office staff that are non-core office supplies.